fangjingyan/B2C-shopping-website/README.md

 # B2C-shopping-website
 B2C means Business to Customer, which is one of the E-commerce business model.

+This is a online shopping mall website, users could buy fruits, meat, seafood, eggs, produce and grocery here.

+Here are the [screen shots](https://github.com/fangjingyan/B2C-shopping-website/blob/master/dailyfresh.md) of the website.

 ## Technology Stack
 * Front-end: jQuery, HTML, CSS
 * Back-end: Django